-It is possible that future analyses will use a methodology closer to the one used by the European Commission's Directorate-General for Competition, which classifies cartels, according to a case by case analysis which takes into account market conditions and how easy it is to renew agreements, among other aspects, and applies a longer duration (1, 3 or 6 years) depending on their level of stability (European Commission, 2015a).
+It is possible that future analyses will use a methodology closer to the one used by the European Commission's Directorate-General for Competition, which applies a different duration (1, 3 or 6 years) depending on their level of stability (European Commission, 2015a).
+Cartels are considered more or less stable according to a case by case analysis which takes into account market conditions and how easy it is to maintain the agreements, among other aspects.